Canon 1D X Mark II vs Panasonic GM5

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the GM5 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the GM5 from Panasonic.
+Both the 1DX Mark II and the GM5 have been discontinued, but can regularly be found used on eBay.
+The 1DX Mark II was replaced by the Canon 1DX Mark III, while the GM5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D X Mark II and the Panasonic GM5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.